conservationtechlab/camml/README.md

 When getting started with training custom object detector models for camml, it can be useful to download existing, publicly available labeled data.
-OpenImages is a good source of such data and Open Images Downloaderv4 can be used to download sets of images by class, amount, and set type from OpenImages v4.
-This is a good tool to get your training and validation images as well as ground truth bounding box annotations.
-In particular, the conversion scripts will take the true validation annotations rather than try to guess them with MegaDetector.
+OpenImages is a good source of such data and the downloader tool installed in this section provides an easy way to download sets of images by class, amount, and split type from OpenImages v4; to get training and validation images for use during training in addition to test images with ground truth bounding box annotations for use in evaluating whether training with automated boxing by MegaDetector produced acceptable performance.
+NOTE: THIS NEXT BIT PERHAPS BELONGS IN A DIFFERENT (NEW?)
+SECTION THAT ELUCIDATES WHAT IS HAPPENING IN THE DATA PREPARATION SCRIPTS?
+In particular, the conversion scripts will take the true test annotations rather than try to guess them with MegaDetector (NOTE: NEED TO DOUBLE-CHECK BUT IT LOOKED AS IF THE VALIDATION DATA WAS ALSO USING MANUAL BOXES?
+NO REAL HARM HERE BUT WORTH CHECKING.).
 This makes our final evaluation metrics more trustworthy.

-You may need a new virtual environment for this step.
-To begin, enter into your command line:
+Clone OpenImagesv4 downloader tool and install its dependencies:

     cd ~/git
     git clone https://github.com/EscVM/OIDv4_ToolKit.git